borkdude/carve/README.md

   true`.
 The output format may be set using `:report {:format ...}` where format can be `:edn` or `:text`.
 The text output can be interpreted by editors like Emacs.
 This option can be combined with `:aggressive`.
+- `:silent`: when truthy, does not write to stdout.
+Implies `:interactive false`.

 ``` shell
 $ clojure -A:carve --opts '{:paths ["test-resources"] :dry-run true}'